- Bullen Bullen (6 months to 2 ½ years old)

 How do we assess the waiting list?

 We assess the waiting list on a monthly basis or if a vacancy opens.
 The waiting list is assessed a month before your requested enrolment date.
-Positions are offered according to the days requested, your child’s age and availabilities in the room.
+Positions are offered according to the days requested, your child’s age and availabilities in the room/centre.

 For many children who enter our centre, it is the first experience of being separated from their parents/families.
-To overcome separation anxiety, it is important that parents and educators work together to build that special relationship which ensures the transition from home to our centre is as smooth and anxiety free as possible.
+To overcome separation anxiety, it is important that parents and educators work together to build that special relationship which ensures the transition from home to our centre is as smooth and anxiety-free as possible.
 Even if your child has been separated from you before, they will undergo an adjustment period.
-Orientation plays an important role within the settling process of your child.
+Orientation plays an important role in the settling process of your child.
 Our recommended steps ensure each child’s transition is a successful and positive one.

-We recommend you arrive at 9.30am and stay with your child for one hour.
+Orientation 1: We recommend you arrive at 9.30am and stay with your child for one hour.
 This is a suitable time for your child to explore their new environment whilst having someone familiar around.
 It is also a good opportunity to get to know your child’s educator and discuss your child’s routine and interests.

-We recommend you arrive at the same time as orientation number one and pass on any relevant information to the educator.
+Orientation 2: We recommend you arrive at the same time as orientation number one and pass on any relevant information to the educator.
 We suggest you leave your child for two hours at the centre to assist them to become familiar with the new environment, and educators.

 We actively seek and encourage families to be involved in our service.
 This can range from evaluating and adding input to your child’s program and observations, sharing skills and experiences that the children and the program will benefit from.
 If you are interested please see the educator in your room to organise a suitable time to participate within the program.

 Breakfast, Morning Tea, Lunch, Afternoon tea and a light snack for supper.
 Milk, water and S26 formula are provided throughout the day.
 Sippy cups are also provided for the Toddler Room.
-We provide sheets, blankets, wet wipes and nappies.

 What do I need to bring in for my child?